 How to Promote Team Building in Preschoolers

-- Traffic Lights – At least 8 children are needed to play this game.
-The group of children must follow the traffic light command given by the organizer, such as green for run and red for stop.
-Those who do not follow the right command are out of the game.
+At least 8 children are needed to play this game.
+The group of children must follow the traffic light commands given by the organizer, such as green for run and red for stop.
+Those who do not follow the right commands are out of the game.
 The organizer can make the game more exciting by giving other uncommon traffic commands.

-Preschools should use games like these to make children understand the importance of group work which will benefit them in the future and make them into more mature and balanced individuals.
+These games make children understand the importance of group work which will benefit them in the future and make them more mature and balanced individuals.

-First School is a leading preschool in California.
-Our goal is to help children grow into strong and mature individuals.
-We do promote team building skills for preschoolers as a part of our curriculum.
-For more information, please call us at (760) 799-2910.
+At First School, our goal is to help children grow into strong and mature individuals.
+We have team building activities for preschoolers as a part of our curriculum.